borisbho/PracticeAndroid/README.md

-# PracticeAndroid
+# Android-Calculator
-Projects completed to practice Android Development
+An easy Android calculator with numbers, operators, square root, brackets and trigonometric functions.